Cat5TV/plugin.video.category5/README.md

 Watch all the episodes from the Category5 TV Network at your leisure, as well as the weekly live episodes of Category5 Technology TV.

+## Branches
+* the "master" branch is only compatible with Kody 16.0 (Jarvis) and above.
+* the "legacy" branch is for older versions of Kodi.

 ## Thanks
 This Kodi Add-On was originally developed by NateUK.
 Huge thanks to him for all the work that went into getting this off the ground.